The Td5 Engine

 - Serial code prefix: 10P (99-02), 15P or 16P (02 onwards)

 Aside from a few teething problems, the Td5 is a quieter Land Rover engine, performs better at high crusing speeds, and has very similar overall performance.
-However, Land Rover still retained the 300Tdi for export.
+However, Land Rover still retained the 300Tdi for export models and the military.

 Converting to the Td5 Engine